 H. J. Seddon succeeded Girdlestone and led the department through the turbulent years of the Second World War.
 He was followed by J. A. Trueta, a military surgeon exiled from Spain, witnessing the development of penicillin in Oxford.
 Recognising the multiple inter-relationships of orthopaedic surgery with genetics, clinical medicine, surgery, metabolic diseases, biochemistry and engineering, R. B. Duthie established the Oxford Orthopaedic Engineering Centre (OOEC) in the 1970s.
 His successor, J. Kenwright, realised the need for a building dedicated to research into musculoskeletal health and thereby laid the foundations for the Botnar Research Centre, the University's Institute of Musculoskeletal Sciences.

-Under its current head, A. J. Carr, the department’s research activities have further flourished and expanded, making it one of the largest musculoskeletal research departments globally.
+Under A. J. Carr, the department’s research activities have further flourished and expanded, making it one of the largest musculoskeletal research departments globally.